Basic courtesy that Mama should have taught you: Don’t take, share, or use something that isn’t yours without permission. Now in fancier words…

 Sharing something that you created using one of my tutorials or ideas.
 If you use one of my tutorials to create a work of art and your result bears substantial similarity, it would be great if you would credit me and tag @ScratchmadeJournal when sharing the piece on social media.
-Please show the same courtesy with my palette color ideas, etc. Again, sharing or profiting from these creations can fall under copyright jurisdiction.
+Please show the same courtesy with my palette color ideas, etc. Again, profiting from these creations may fall under copyright jurisdiction.

 Sharing paid printables with anyone in your single-family household.
 In other words, I’m fine with multiple copies for use with your child and/or spouse provided that they live with you.
 Please refer family & friends to Scratchmade Journal so they can download their own.
 If you’re interested in making multiple copies for an educational group or class, please contact me or see my educational discounts in my store.
 Sharing a link or pin to the blog post or store item where the printable is featured is just fine.

 Sharing free printables under creative commons license CC BY-NC-ND 4.0.
-All that massive acronym means is that I grant permission for you to use, copy, and share my free printables for non-commercial purposes as long as you do not change the printable, in part or whole, and give credit and link to ScratchmadeJournal.com.
+All that massive acronym means is that I grant permission for you to use, copy, and share most of my free printables for non-commercial purposes as long as you do not change the printable, in part or whole, and give credit and link to ScratchmadeJournal.com.
 (License terms are located here.
 All free printables that fall under this license will state so on the printable.)
 I also grant additional permission under this license to use and share my free printables during a class as long as you don’t directly profit from the printable.
 If you’re interested in using one of my printables for other commercial reasons, please contact me.